Violent Clashes Strand Aid Caravans Along the Venezuela-Colombia Border

 “People like to point to Panamá or Granada,” he says, referring to swift and short-lived U.S. military interventions in the Western hemisphere.
 “But this could turn into Libya or Iraq.”

 A clash on Saturday between pro-opposition aid backers and the Venezuelan National Guard on Ureña bridge, north of Cúcuta caused aid to burn.
 Black smoke billowed into the blue sky.
 The number of injured rose from the confrontations and opposition leaders called their aid trucks back to the warehouses.
-International humanitarian organizations like the UNHCR and Oxfam condemned Venezuelan opposition leaders for politicizing the aid effort.
+International humanitarian organizations, including the UN’s Humanitarian Office and OXFAM, called on aid to remain independent and warned actors in all parties of the dangers of politicizing the aid effort.

 Some pro-opposition marchers want to get more political.
 They think military intervention is the way to go.